Computable-Finance/CoFiX-Announcement/12_CoFiX2.1_Parameters_Changed.md

 # CoFiX v2.1 Parameters Changed

-The usdt pair is removed, and the parameters of CoFiX v2.1 will adjusted, see the table below for details
+The usdt pair is removed, and the parameters of CoFiX v2.1 is adjusted, see the table below for details

 github: https://github.com/Computable-Finance/CoFiX-V2.1

+Upgrade time: Aug-31-2021 09:30 AM +UTC

 # Parameter List